newatoms/guides/let-your-reader-connect-to-your-subject/readme.md

-> Goals of this guide: To let your audience connect to your subject.
+> Goals of this guide: To let your audience connect to the protagonist of your story.

 # Letting the reader connect to your subject

-It is quite hard to find information on how you can stimulate a connection between the reader and the interviewee.
+It is quite hard to find information on how you can stimulate a connection between the reader and the protagonist.

 We did find quite some stuff on how to make your main character in a fictional story approachable.